Eloquent-Algorithmics/OAI-QuickChat/README.md

 # AI Assistant with Text-to-Speech

-This project is a CLI AI Assistant that uses OpenAI's API to generate responses and ElevenLabs Text-to-Speech API to convert the responses into audio.
+This project is a CLI or Voice AI Assistant that uses OpenAI's API to generate responses and ElevenLabs Text-to-Speech API to convert the responses into audio quickly.

 ## Features